rust-lang/rust/src/bootstrap/README.md

   ```

   If files are dirty that would normally be rebuilt from stage 0, that can be
-  overidden using `--keep-stage 0`.
+  overridden using `--keep-stage 0`.
 Using `--keep-stage n` will skip all steps
   that belong to stage n or earlier:

   ```